 The Evanston Community Foundation funded LEAP initially in 2006.
 During the 2006-2007 school year, the LEAP team delivered parent education programs and 6 monthly programs to 250 preschool children at D65 Head Start and the Child Care Center of Evanston.
 Since then the LEAP Program has continued at the pre-school level reaching preschool children at D65 Head Start, State Pre-K, Child Care Center of Evanston, Creative Play and some home-based care providers.

 In 2007, District 65 school librarians became aware of the LEAP program and were interested in adapting it to their enrichment time in their school libraries.
 Foundation 65 was approached in the spring of 2007 as a funder for this project and through discussion and submission of a grant application, F65 granted monies to pilot Kindergarten LEAP at three D65 schools: Dawes, Lincoln and Willard.

 In the third year (2009-2010) of support by F65, the Kindergarten LEAP program continued to create a bridge between preschoolers and kindergarteners by expanding to include 7 schools across District 65 (Dawes, Lincoln, Lincolnwood, Oakton, Orrington, Walker and Willard).

->

-> Since 2010-2011 Foundation 65 has funded this innovative program for all kindergartners across the district (12 schools)!
+Since the 2010-2011 school year Foundation 65 has funded this innovative program for all kindergartners in all schools across District 65.